How To Manage Protein Rich Foods Intake During Pregnancy?

 Image: ShutterStock

 As soon as you learn about your pregnancy, you begin to plan your diet as per your increased appetite and nutritional requirements.
 Including protein-rich foods during pregnancy is a must.
 You must have at least 75 to 100gm of protein daily to aid in the healthy development of your baby.
-Moreover, protein is a vital dietary need for pregnant women to develop uterine and breast tissues.
-Also, lack of sufficient protein during pregnancy may negatively impact fetal growth and cognitive development.
+Protein is essential for the growth of fetal tissue, including the brain, and supports the development of the baby’s organs and muscles.
+It also aids in the growth of maternal tissues, such as the breasts and uterus, and plays a key role in increasing blood supply to support both the mother and baby (1).
+A lack of sufficient protein during pregnancy may negatively impact fetal growth and cognitive development.
 Therefore, you must have a minimum of 60gm protein every day to ensure a healthy pregnancy journey.
 Keep reading to learn about the signs of protein deficiency while pregnant, protein-rich foods and supplements to take during pregnancy.

 In This Article